seanpm2001/seanpm2001/Remodels/2024/!OldVersions/README/English/USA/README.txt

 George Floyd memorial and information on join dates for my online accounts Getting started
-Begin experimentation with GitHub_Stats_B (Some new generated statistics (experimental))
+Begin experimentation with GitHub_Stats_B (Some new generated statistics (experimental)) Rename section: GitHub interactions
+| Move sections: GitHub interactions, Optimizing this page, and Developer limits into: About this page
+Add section: what's with all of the Emojis
+| With answer based on these terms: Navigation, design, use of almost every Emoji (or as many as possible) in a unique way
+Notes about calendar
+Notes about municipalities, etc
+Tabs and tab video (plus a sample, speed it up if needed) Update to document limits
+New flags
+Government section
 ```

 </details> <!-- End of completed remodel goals section !-->